Marvellous-is-cool/Guess-my-number/readme.md

-This is just a game where you have to suggest two numbers, these two numbers will be merged with the computer's seleted numbers
+<p align =  "left" > This is just a game where you have to suggest two numbers, these two numbers will be merged with the computer's seleted numbers </p>

 - **if both of them matches**, you've won in two places, and the computer loses